Build Service/Collaboration

 You can also do so without a checked out working copy by calling

-osc submitreq create home:$yourself:branches:openSUSE:Factory initviocons openSUSE:Factory -m 'version update to 3.3'
+osc submitrequest home:$yourself:branches:openSUSE:Factory initviocons openSUSE:Factory -m 'version update to 3.3'

 This creates a request that indicates that you're offering something brilliant for Factory. :-) The maintainers of the project will quickly check it out.
-If it's a good change, they can merge it into their project.
+If the change is acceptable, they can merge it into their project.
 If it needs more work, they can send you further feedback.

 How is my contribution handled?